rajdakin/maze/docs/lang.md

 The alternative keyword is what precedes the `:` (and follow the final `.` ), and the alternative name is what follows the `:` (and precedes the `=` part).
 By default, the active alternative is the first alternative defined.

+### What about the lines starting with #?
+These are comments and are ignored by the langs.

 ### Creating the translation
-The translaton string is the states (separated with `.`), followed by the key/alternative group.
+The translation string is the states (separated with `.`), followed by the key/alternative group.
 Then you have the ` = ` part that separate the key from the translation.
-Then ou have the translation.
+Then you have the translation.

 All this **must** be in one line.
 #### I want to have a multi-line translation, how do I do?